 van der Kolk

-Most people define trauma as physical and sexual abuse, war, or a terrorism act.
-However, trauma is also abandonment, rejection, neglect, harsh criticism, bullying, loss of a relationship due to a parental maltreatment, breakup, divorce, illness, or death.
-Even so called “happy events” such as marriage or birth of a child may be traumatic and may contain aspects of a loss.
-These events can have very powerful impact on how we conduct our life, relationships, and how we feel and what we have learned to believe about ourselves and others.
+Most people define trauma as physical and sexual abuse, war, or terrorism.
+However, trauma is also abandonment, rejection, neglect, harsh criticism, bullying, loss of a relationship due to parental maltreatment, breakup, divorce, addiction, illness, or death.
+Even so-called “happy events” such as marriage or the birth of a child may be traumatic and may contain aspects of a loss.
+These events can have a powerful impact on how we conduct our lives and relationships, how we feel, and what we have learned to believe about ourselves and others.

-A traumatic memory that has not been properly processed, is difunctionally stored in a short-term memory instead of the long-term memory.
+A traumatic memory that has not been properly processed is difunctionally stored in short-term instead of long-term memory.
 That is precisely why a traumatized person gets triggered.
 Being triggered is like holding a beach ball under the water, which is an impossible task.
 If more trauma is experienced, more “beach balls” are added.
-The person is so busy holding down the beach balls that they are not able to be present and enjoy the beautiful scenery that surrounds them.
+The person is so busy holding down the beach balls that they cannot be present and enjoy the beautiful scenery surrounding them.
 That’s a brain on trauma.
 But once the trauma is processed, there are no beach balls to push down.
-The memory is stored properly in a long-term memory and a person no longer gets triggered.
+The memory is stored properly in long-term memory, and a person no longer gets triggered.

-Accelerated Resolution Therapy (A.R.T.) and Eye Movement Desensitization and Reprocessing (EMDR) are well established therapies that are known to address trauma.
-These therapies tap into the natural healing processes of a REM sleep that’s responsible for memory reprocessing and consolidation.
-A.R.T. and EMDR tap into these processes via eye movements and other bi-lateral stimulation.
-Post-treatment studies show that once a traumatic event is fully processed, no distress is left.
+Accelerated Resolution Therapy (A.R.T.) and Eye Movement Desensitization and Reprocessing (EMDR) are well-established therapies that are known to address trauma.
+These therapies tap into the natural healing processes of REM sleep that are responsible for memory reprocessing and consolidation.
+A.R.T. and EMDR tap into these processes via eye movements and other bilateral stimulation.
+Post-treatment studies show that no distress is left once a traumatic event is fully processed.
 This phenomenon is sustained over time.
-Also, the brain has returned to its normal functioning – the limbic system has quieted down and the pre-frontal cortex has been reactivated.
+Also, the brain has returned to normal functioning – the limbic system has quieted down, and the pre-frontal cortex has been reactivated.